 Therefore it is strongly recommended in the application instructions is for you to use certified mail, go to a U.S. Post Office counter and obtain a U.S. Postal Service certified mail "white slip" postmarked receipt as proof of timely mailing.
 Deadlines are strictly enforced.

 BEGIN YOUR DECLARATION HERE

 The Board of Law Examiners is pleased to provide eFast Direct (Electronic Forms Application Systems Tool).
-We recommend that you complete your Declaration using the eFast system, as it can help to reduce the likelihood of your Declaration being returned to you for incompleteness.
-It will be helpful for you to read the eFast FAQ's, the eFast Declaration Instructions and the Declaration Instructions.
+Please read the eFast FAQs, the eFast Declaration Instructions and the Declaration Instructions.
 These instructions will assist and guide you as you complete your Declaration.